wryphonedev/aepsdk-target-ios/Documentation/AEPTarget.md

 For mbox locations in the Target requests list that are not already prefetched, this API sends a batch request to the configured Target server.
 The content for the mbox locations that have been prefetched in a previous request are returned from the SDK, and no additional network request is made.
 Each Target request object in the list contains a callback function, which is invoked when content is available for its given mbox location.

+When using `contentWithData` callback to instantiate TargetRequest object, the following keys can be used to read response tokens and Analytics for Target (A4T) info from the data payload if available in the Target response.

+ - responseTokens (Response tokens)
+ - analytics.payload (A4T payload)
+ - clickmetric.analytics.payload (Click tracking A4T payload)

 ### Swift

 #### Syntax